 Dojolvi is a highly purified, synthetic, 7-carbon fatty acid triglyceride specifically designed to provide medium-chain, odd-carbon fatty acids as an energy source and metabolite replacement for people with long-chain fatty acid oxidation disorders, or LC-FAOD, which is a set of rare metabolic diseases that prevents the conversion of fat into energy and can cause low blood sugar, muscle rupture, and heart and liver disease.
-Dojolvi is approved and commercially available in the United States and Canada as a source of calories and fatty acids for the treatment of pediatric and adult patients with molecularly confirmed LC-FAOD.
-We have submitted Dojolvi to the Brazilian Health Regulatory Agency (ANVISA) seeking marketing authorization.
+Dojolvi is approved and commercially available in the U.S. and Canada as a source of calories and fatty acids for the treatment of pediatric and adult patients with molecularly confirmed LC-FAOD.
+We have received marketing authorization from the Brazilian Health Regulatory Agency (ANVISA) and are in the process of seeking reimbursement approval.
 There are approximately 8,000 to 14,000 patients in the developed world with LC-FAOD.